Can Clean Houses Get Roaches?

 • Pet food containers brought into your home

-Roaches can easily walk or fly in through any of your outside doors if left open.
+Roaches can easily walk or fly in through your outside doors if left open.

 Once roaches get into your house, they are not only trying to survive but breed.